City Mortgage Guide · 2026

 The Charlotte Market in 2026

-The Charlotte housing market is currently one of the best value major markets in the Southeast, with steady appreciation, strong fundamentals.
+The Charlotte housing market is currently one of the most accessible major US markets, with stable with steady appreciation.
 Here's how it stacks up across the key metrics buyers care about:

 MetricCharlotteUS Average